What do our school governors do?

 After a long career in teaching I retired in 2018.
 My working lifefocussed on secondary education and in helping Norfolk schools to improve and be the best they can.
 I currently assess school improvement projects for Middle and Senior leaders from national Primary and Secondary schools through NPQonline.

 I am supported by my husband Colin; I have two grown up married sons who have settled with their lovely wives in Norfolk.
 I love reading, walking, undertaking creative projects and travelling to exotic places.
 We live in the small village of Seething which is south of Norwich and have a black and white cat called Lennon and following in with the Queen’s hill tradition, a dalmatian called Molly.

-I am a Co-opted Governor and joined the board in January 2019.
+I am a co-opted governor and joined the board in July 2020.

 I am a chartered surveyor working in infrastructure advisory at a big four consultancy.
 My role is commercially-focussed and I advise on contracts, risk, procurement, and anything else you need to deliver major infrastructure.
 I've recently moved back to Norfolk, where I grew up, and wanted an opportunity to use my skills in the community.
 It is a privilege to be a governor at Queen's Hill, playing a role in ensuring young people gain the education and skills to empower them as they progress into their adult lives.

 I am a marathon runner and triathlete and love all sports, so I am also passionate about young people finding physical activity they enjoy and making it a part of their lives